kristianmandrup/world-flags/README.md

 ## Configuring localization

+You can run the Rails generator `world_flags:init` in order to create a basic initializer file for world flags with an overview of the different options available.

 You can setup WorldFlags to use a localization map for the labels of the flag icons

 ```ruby